 Hiking and Biking

 The hiking in New England is some of the best anywhere.
 The Appalachian Train extends through Massachusetts, Vermont and New Hampshire, terminating at Mt Katahdin in Maine.
 The White Mountains in New Hampshire are among the very best with 48 peaks above 4000 ft and many dozens of hikes.
-Some of these are described at Hike the Whites.
-The Appalachian Mountain Club and Trails.com are also excellent resources.
+Some of these are described at Visit White Mountains.
+The Appalachian Mountain Club and AllTrails are also excellent resources.
+AllTrails has published a list of the 10 best White Mountain hikes.
 The Boston Globe has published a nice compilation of early season hikes in New Hampshire.
 Acadia National Park is another extraordinary place for hiking.
-The 120 miles of hiking trails (and here) were mostly built in the early 20th century and vary from gentle woodland and oceanside walks to exhilarating cliff climbs along ledges assisted by iron ladders and steps cut into the rocks.
+The 120 miles of hiking trails (Acadia Activities Brochure) were mostly built in the early 20th century and vary from gentle woodland and oceanside walks to exhilarating cliff climbs along ledges assisted by iron ladders and steps cut into the rocks.
 Mt Monadnock is another excellent spot for hiking.
 The solitary mountain is located just over the Massachusetts-New Hampshire border, about an hour from Boston, and has excellent views.
 The surrounding region is charming and contains numerous prototypical New England villages.
 For kids, the 70 ft high, quarter mile long Purgatory Chasm in Sutton, MA offers rock caves and many fun climbing challenges.
+There are also a number of great short hikes for kids in the greater Boston area

 There are numerous opportunities for zip lining in New England.
 For adrenaline junkies, some lines are more than a half mile long and 200 ft in the air.
 Others involve tours combining multiple zip lines, sky bridges, rappels and other challenges.